ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-intro.md

 ## Goals and Objectives

 The goal of this tutorial is to provide you with an opportunity to interact with Apache NiFi features while building a dataflow.
-You do not need programming experience or flow-based programming syntax and feature knowledge to successfully complete this lab.
+You do not need programming experience or flow-based programming syntax and feature knowledge to successfully complete this tutorial.

-The learning objectives of this lab are to:
+The learning objectives of this tutorial are to:
 - Understand Apache NiFi fundamentals
 - Introduce NiFi’s HTML user interface
 - Introduce NiFi processor configuration, relationships, data provenance, and documentation